-Rationale Statement in Support of YCWA's Condition GS3.
 Opening of a low level outlet in a diversion dam is an effective measure to pass sediment that otherwise would accumulate behind the dam, to the river downstream of the dam.
-This continuous supply of sediment aids in the proper ecological function of the river, and mitigates the potential for sediment to accumulate behind the dam and clog the outlets.
-Condition GEN3 provides that each year, at the appropriate time and when hydraulic conditions are favorable, YCWA will open the low level valves in Our House Diversion Dam and Log Cabin Diversion Dam.
-Specifically, the strategy is to open the valves for brief periods in the winter when the majority of the water would pass through the outlet - not over the dam - to maximize direction of flow and movement of sediment in the impoundment, and when a high flow is expected to occur soon after, to continue moving sediment downstream of the dam after the pass-through event.
+This continuous supply of sediment aids in the proper ecological function of the river, and, under normal conditions, mitigates the potential for sediment to accumulate behind the dam and clog the outlets.
+Condition GEN2 provides that each year, at the appropriate time and when hydraulic conditions are favorable, YCWA will open the low level valves in Our House Diversion Dam and Log Cabin Diversion Dam.
+Specifically, the strategy is to open the valves for brief periods in the winter when the majority of the water would pass through the outlet - not over the dam - to maximize direction of flow and movement of sediment in the impoundment, and when a high flow is expected to occur soon after, to continue moving and redistributing sediment downstream of the dam after the pass-through event.
 The event is scheduled for winter so that the high spring flows will continue to mobilize and redistribute moderate size sediment below the dam.
-Based on historic hydrology, YCWA expects that this measure would be implemented on average every other year at Our House Diversion Dam and once every 3 to 4 years at Log Cabin Diversion Dam.
+Based on historic hydrology, YCWA expects that this measure would be implemented, on average, every other year at Our House Diversion Dam and once every 3 to 4 years at Log Cabin Diversion Dam.

-Condition GS3 is expected to be beneficial to fish in the streams below the dams.
-Fish populations in Project reaches are generally considered healthy and persistent with age class distributions indicative of natural reproduction.
+Opening the low level outlets is expected to be beneficial to aquatic resources in the streams below the dams.
+Fish populations in Project reaches were generally determined by studies performed in the FERC relicensing process to be healthy and persistent transitional fisheries with age class distributions indicative of natural reproduction.
 However, several studies suggest that availability of suitably sized spawning gravels is limited.
-According to YCWA's Study 3.10, Instream Flow above Englebright Reservoir, rainbow trout spawning weighted usable area (WUA) was quite limited in most reaches due to patchy and limited distribution of suitable spawning substrate.
+According to YCWA's Technical Memorandum 3-10, Instream Flow Upstream of Englebright Reservoir, rainbow trout spawning WUA was quite limited in most reaches due to patchy and limited distribution of suitable spawning substrate.
 Where suitable substrate was recorded, the preferred combination of depths and velocities often were not present.
-For example on the Middle Yuba River, maximum spawning WUA downstream of Our House Diversion Dam was 90 cfs whereas maximum spawning WUA downstream of the Oregon Creek confluence was 345 cfs.
-Upon further review, it was determined that much of the available spawning gravel downstream of the Oregon Creek confluence was perched (i.e., on the stream margin and/or out of the wetted channel at the high flow calibration measurements of 327 and 345 cfs) and was deposited during high flow events.
-Therefore, the perched gravels only become suitable when flows are high enough to inundate them.
-Similarly, Study 3.8, Stream Fish Populations Above Englebright Dam, documented only 20 and 29 sq ft of suitable spawning sized gravel in the Our House Dam study site in 2012 and

-2013, respectively.
-Passage of sediments will likely improve habitat by increasing the amount of substrate available for rainbow trout spawning.
+Passage of sediments will likely improve habitat by increasing the amount of substrate within the wetted channel available for rainbow trout spawning.

-Condition GS3 is expected to be beneficial to FYLF.
-Currently, moderate size sediments (i.e., gravel and small cobbles) and shallow margin habitat are relatively scarce below Our House Diversion Dam, which may limit conditions for FYLF breeding and rearing.
-Passage of sediments will likely improve habitat by increasing the amount of substrate available for eggattachment and shallow margins for tadpoles.
+In addition, opening the low level outlets is expected to be beneficial to FYLF.
+Currently, moderate sized sediments (i.e., gravel and small cobbles) and shallow margin habitat are relatively scarce below Our House Diversion Dam, which may limit conditions for FYLF breeding and rearing.
+Passage of sediments will likely improve habitat by increasing the amount of substrate available for egg-attachment and shallow margins for tadpoles.